 But where to go from here?
 My advice is twofold.
 First, we can believe in and argue for the Bible’s inerrancy only if the Bible is inerrant.
 Our focus must be, therefore, on the accuracy and reliability of the biblical data, not upon our theological deductions about them.
 All arguments must derive from a careful and honest evaluation of the factual accuracy of the scriptural phenomena.
 Arguments based upon our theology have been, and will continue to be determined by the assessment of the data that is as objective and evenhanded as possible.
 Even that may not win them over, as events have shown.
 It is, nevertheless, our best shot, the only one I’m told they’ll listen to patiently.

-Second, if we counsel our opponents to be open-minded, teachable, objective, and patient scholars of goodwill, scholars who can feel the weight of the other side's case, then I believe we ought to insist upon the same qualities in ourselves and our colleagues.
+Second, if we counsel our opponents to be open-minded, teachable, objective, and patient scholars of goodwill, scholars who can feel the weight of the other side’s case, then I believe we ought to insist upon the same qualities in ourselves and our colleagues.
 We ought also to remember that these academic virtues, like spiritual humility, are exceedingly difficult to attain and, once acquired, are not self- conscious and cannot be flaunted.
 Any scholar who publicly proclaims his objectivity (or even cherishes it in his own private thoughts) probably lacks that very thing he praises.
 The best of us has ample reason for modesty and considerable room for improvement.
 A healthy skepticism (or even agnosticism) on many of the points at issue is not unjustified.
-This, at least, is what the best among us tell me, This what helps make them the best the rest of us have miles to go before we sleep.
+This, at least, is what the best among us tell me.
+That is what helps make them the best.
+The rest of us have miles to go before we sleep.

 - Because my intention in this chapter is to expose fallacies and not individual theologians, I purposely have avoided naming names or providing bibliographical references for the errors I cite, even though such citations could easily be made.
 Moreover, many of these apologetic failings are so well known and so widely employed that formal citation would be redundant.